kateuj/kate-brush-portfolio/README.md

 * **Contact Form**
   * I based this form on the code we learnt in the 'Love Running' exercise I completed.
 Upon testing my styling, I found the margins to be too wide on smaller screens, which I sorted with a media query to reduce them in size.
+  * I tested the submit button to find that it does take the user to a thank-you and successfully re-direct back to site after 5 seconds.

 ## Validator Testing